How to Choose a Digital Asset Management System – The Ultimate Guide

 Compare Pricing and Plans

 For the most part, price comparisons can only be made after an individual offer has been prepared.
 Digital asset management pricing always depends on the type of system you’re evaluating and the functions your company requires.
-Formulate your own requirements and compare the various providers by means of demos and free trials about their stated focus and price orientation.

 Caution: Variable costs during implementation can often turn out to be a cost trap.
 Try to get a fixed price for implementation and data migration.

-Implementation and Adoption of a DAM System
+Implementation and Adoption of a New Digital Asset Management Process

-Implementing a new digital asset management process and system consists of four steps.
-Based on your company’s structure, the migration process must be extensively planned and prepared.
+Implementing a new DAM system consists of four steps.
+Based on your company’s structure, your digital asset management process must be extensively planned and prepared.
 Then the existing data is transferred to your new system.
-After the migration is complete, your teams should be supported through ongoing training on use and maintenance of the system.

 Planning and Preparation

-The planning and preparation phase defines the needs of all the system’s potential users.
-It should be clear at this point how the software will be used.
 Plan these fundamental changes together with the members of all relevant departments.
-Then, prepare the existing data for the coming restructuring.
+Then, prepare the existing for the coming restructuring.

 Data Migration and Organization